polyglotdev/devops-beginners-to-advanced-with-projects/README.md

 Continuous Deployment is a software release process that uses automated testing to validate if changes are correct and if they meet quality criteria.
 It is the natural extension of Continuous Integration: an approach in which teams ensure that every change to the system is releasable.

+## Virtualization

+Virtualization is the process of creating a software-based, or virtual, representation of something, such as virtual applications, servers, storage, and networks.
+It is the single most effective way to reduce IT expenses while boosting efficiency and agility for all size businesses.

 ## Linux

 Linux is a family of open-source Unix-like operating systems based on the Linux kernel, an operating system kernel first released on September 17, 1991, by Linus Torvalds.
 Linux is typically packaged in a Linux distribution.

+Linus Torvalds released the Linux kernel in 1991.
+He developed the Linux kernel on MINIX using the GNU C Compiler.
+He was inspired by MINIX, a Unix-like operating system based on a microkernel architecture.